Tharos-ux/pangenome-notes/content/Working with graphs/Tools/vg.md

 title: VG toolkit
 ---
 > [!WARNING] Warning
-> vg commands on graphs that are compressed **does not work**.
+> vg commands on graphs that are compressed (.gz files) **does not work**.
 It will raise a 'invalid graph type' error.

 ## Convert rGFA to somewhat of a GFA1
 The command `vg convert -Wf -r 89 graph_rgfa.gfa > graph_gfa1.gfa` adds the variations and the reference as paths in the graphs.
 Those paths __**do not describe genomes**__ as rGFA is not a container that keeps this information (erases SNPs and lose paths), but it can help to have a compatible GFA1 file.